nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject9/README.md

 IDS706_DataEngineering_BarbaraFlores_Miniproject9
 ## 📂  Cloud-Hosted Notebook Data Manipulation

-This repository contains a cloud-hosted Jupyter Notebook that demonstrates data manipulation tasks on a sample dataset as part of the requirements for Week 9 of the course.
+This repository contains the instructions and a link for a cloud-hosted Jupyter Notebook that demonstrates data manipulation tasks on a sample dataset as part of the requirements for Week 9 of the course.

 ## Requirements